About Dr Marianna Koli

 Dr Marianna Koli's Research

-Dr Koli’s current research is geared at popularising economic knowledge and making economic events and trends accessible to the general public.
+Dr Koli’s current research is geared at delivering excellent and accessible education.
+This includes popularising economic knowledge and making economic events and trends accessible to the general public.
 She is currently co-authoring a book on the ethics of global and economic affairs, and contributing to a new initiative, Communicating Economics, which supports economists in communicating their research in accessible ways.
 She is also part of the BBC Women Experts programme.

 Areas of Research Specialisation (AOS)